jquery/learn.jquery.com/page/events/handling-events.md

 #### <a name="multiple-events-one-handler">Many events, but only one event handler</a>

 Suppose you want to trigger the same event whenever the mouse hovers over or leaves the selected elements.
-The best practice for this is to use &ldquo;mouseenter mouseleave&rdquo;.
+The best practice for this is to use "mouseenter mouseleave".
 Note the difference between this and the next example.

 ```